tjdodwell/probabilistic_peridynamics/README.md

 - Install cython, a build dependency, `pip install cython`
 - Install using pip `pip install .` from the root directory of the repository

+# Examples

+- You can find an examples of how to use the package under:
+`examples/`.
+Run the first example by typing
+`python examples/example1/example.py`

 # Running the tests

 The tests for this project use [pytest](https://pytest.org/en/latest/).
 To run